ToneAr/electron-react-wl-boilerplate/README.md

 ## Wolfram Language

 Inside the `./wl/` are all the files used for the definitions and deployment of the wolfram language socket.
-These come as 2 files:
+These come as 2 main files:

 1. dispatcher.wl